Fabxx/LCL/README.md

 If you don't have these folders you can create them.

+NOTE:

-NOTE: Game names and covers must NOT have special characters like `-` `&` `'`.
+    - Game names and covers must NOT have special characters like dash, ampersand, apostrophe etc

-      Game and cover names must be identical.
+    - Game and cover names must be identical if using manual scan.

+    - If using directory scan then you can download the covers from retroarch directly.

 # BIOS Notes
   - pcsx2 will run the configured BIOS through `run core` with `-bios` flag, but it must be configured first in pcsx2 GUI